 Racławice Panorama

-The Racławice Panorama was originally dedicated in 1894 in Lviv (today Ukraine) on the 100th anniversary of the victory of the Polish army led by General Tadeusz Kościuszko over the Russian army in the Battle of Racławice.
-Due to the expulsion of Poles from Eastern Galicia, the panorama was dismantled and stowed away.
-Not wanting to anger the Soviets, the Polish Communists hid the panorama until it was displayed again in the 1980s in a specially constructed building.
+The panorama was originally created in 1894 to mark the 100th anniversary of the founding of the city.
+It was inaugurated on the 50th anniversary of the victory of the Polish army led by General Tadeusz Kościuszko over the Russian army in the Battle of Racławice in Lviv (now Ukraine).
+When the Poles were expelled from eastern Galicia, the panorama was dismantled and stored away.
+As the Polish communists did not want to anger the Soviets, they hid the panorama until it was shown again in the 1980s in a specially constructed building.
 The painting measures 15 by 114 meters, making it one of the largest paintings in the world.

 Polish Poster Gallery Wroclaw